 These might not be as tough as the Back Diamond ones but they are still a great option if you are not someone who hikes rough trails every weekend.

 They are made of aluminum and come with a foam grip.
 They’re a little heavier than the other options on this list.
-However, we included them because of theprice point and how well they work.
-Their competitive with brands that are double the cost.
+However, we included them because of the price point and how well they work.
+They’re competitive with brands that cost double.

 Weight: 19.2 oz